By Audley Namibia specialist Kelly

 See rehabilitated cheetah in the Central Highlands

 From Okaukuejo drive east through Etosha.
 You'll pass various waterholes teeming with wildlife before you exit the park and enter the Central Highlands.
 Make your way to Okonjima Nature Reserve where the cheetah and leopard safaris are some of the best on the continent.
-At the AfriCat Foundation Rehabilitation Centre you can track cheetah, leopard and wild dog and learn about cheetah conservation and the educational efforts being made to ensure the survival of the species.
+At the AfriCat Foundation Rehabilitation Centre you can track cheetah and leopard.
+You can also learn about cheetah conservation and the educational efforts being made to ensure the survival of the species.
 Then head back to Windhoek to complete your self-drive loop.

 Practicalities for self-driving in Namibia